chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/giant/ogre.md

 aliases: ["Ogre"]
 ---
 # Ogre
 *Source: Monster Manual p.
-237, Lost Mine of Phandelver, Tales from the Yawning Portal.
+237, Lost Mine of Phandelver, Tales from the Yawning Portal, Eberron: Rising from the Last War.
 Available in the SRD and the Basic Rules.*

 Ogres are as lazy of mind as they are strong of body.
 They live by raiding, scavenging, and killing for food and pleasure.
 The average adult specimen stands between 9 and 10 feet tall and weighs close to a thousand pounds.